Future Homes is a program applicable across Victoria.

 - does not have a restriction registered on Title that prevents the development of an apartment of this type, scale, form or material.

 Future Homes does not mandate a minimum lot size.
-The designs have been created for two standard General Residential Zone lots, which is typically 1200sqm, however the designs are adaptable, meaning you can purchase any of the exemplar designs and modify them to suit your site, context or condition.
+The designs have been created for two standard General Residential Zone lots, which is typically 1200sqm.
+The designs are adaptable, but if your total site area is below 900sqm it is unlikely that it will be suitable for a Future Homes design.